 How to Make Dutch Oven Blueberry Bread

-And by the way, don't let the long list of directions phase you.
+And by the way, don't let the long list of directions faze you.
 This is a pretty simple recipe.

 Bowl One